International

 Economic Overview

-Moving forward, budgetary consolidation will remain a key issue for the country as it tries to bring its debt levels under control.
 The demographic troubles faced by Japan are getting more serious.
 An ageing society causes a big challenge for the country, as the government’s expected spending on pensions and health care is set to keep on rising.
-Additionally, a declining birthrate leads to a significant decrease in the population, and as a result a decrease in the number of taxpayers.
-Japan’s working-age population has been declining for a few decades, but that has been offset by rising participation, helping in employment growth and maintaining a low unemployment rate.
-Elevated debt levels on business balance sheets could restrain employers’ ability to hire more and offer stronger wage gains.
-Unemployment was stable at 2.8% in 2021 but is expected to decrease marginally to 2.4% in 2023 and 2024.
+Additionally, a declining birth rate leads to a significant decrease in the population, and as a result a decrease in the number of taxpayers.
+Japan’s working-age population has been declining for a few decades, but that has been offset by rising participation, helping in employment growth and maintaining a low unemployment rate (at 2.5% in 2023, with a marginal decline to 2.3% expected over the forecast horizon as per the IMF).

 Source: IMF – World Economic Outlook Database , October 2021